bokeh/bokeh/.github/PULL_REQUEST_TEMPLATE.md

-All pull requests must have an associated issue in issue tracker.
+All pull requests must have an associated issue in the issue tracker.
 If there isn't one, please go open an issue describing the defect, deficiency or desired feature.